bardak-dev/bark-gui/README.md

 ### Usage

-- Windows Either run the `windows_start.bat` from the Installer or use the `StartBark.bat`
+- Windows Either run the `windows_run.bat` from the Installer or use the `StartBark.bat`
 - Linux `python webui.py (and optional commandline arguments)`

 #### Commandline Arguments: